Hologram542/Pratilipi/README.md

 # Popularity based Recommendation system

-### This is one of the most used type of recommendation systems used.
+### This is one of the most used type of recommendation system.
 ### Since it recommends the most popular contents on the Database based on a metric (be it existing or custom) the changes of users liking them is high.

 # Collaborative Filtering Based Recommender System